 Y = this.Location.Y ( y-axis starting point of the application window)

 - For manipulating the horizontal position of the control:Suppose we want our control to always maintain a distance “K” from a horizontal starting point of our application window such that “K” is some percentage of “app_win_Width” (i.e 1/3rd of app_win_Width) then our control’s X-axis starting point “M” will be –

 M = X + (1 * app_win_Width ) / 3

-- For manipulating vertical position of the control:Similarly if we want our control to always maintain a distance “L” from vertical starting point of our application window such that “L” is some percentage of “app_win_Height” (i.e 1/3rd of app_win_Height) then our control’s Y-axis starting point “N” will be-
+- For manipulating the vertical position of the control:Similarly, if we want our control to always maintain a distance “L” from the vertical starting point of our application window such that “L” is some percentage of “app_win_Height” (i.e 1/3rd of app_win_Height) then our control’s Y-axis starting point “N” will be-

 N = Y + (1 * app_win_Height)/3

-Therefore in order to maintain relatively constant position of a control on application window we need to always keep the value of
+Therefore in order to maintain a relatively constant position of control on the application window we need to always keep the value of

 (M,N) = ( X + K , Y + L)

 Section b) Manipulate size(height, width) of our control according to changing size of application window.